sohan1998/sohan1998/README.md

 - 👋 &nbsp;Hi, I’m Sohan Shirodkar
-- 👀 &nbsp;I’m interested in Software Development and Data Science
+- 👀 &nbsp;I have an unhealthy obsession with staying ahead of tech trends&mdash;if it’s on Hacker News, I’ve probably already scrolled past it twice
+- 💼 &nbsp;By day, I whisper code into machines at Amazon (SDE since Sept '22)
-- 🌱 &nbsp;I’m currently pursuing a Master's degree in Software Engineering from San José State University (California)
+- 🌱 &nbsp;Mastered the art of software engineering at San José State University (California)
-- 💞️ &nbsp;I’m looking to collaborate on various Full-Stack and Data Science projects
+- 💞️ &nbsp;Always down to collaborate on various Full-Stack and Data Science projects
-- 📫 &nbsp;Reach out to me at sohan1998@gmail.com
+- 📫 &nbsp;Summon me via sohan1998@gmail.com

 <!---
 sohan1998/sohan1998 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.